nwisbeta/github.io/documentation-theme-jekyll-gh-pages/_posts/2015-04-12-test-post-last-year.md

 ---
-title:  "Test post from last year"
+title:  "Test post from 2015"
 categories: jekyll update
-permalink: test-post-from-last-year.html
+permalink: test-post-from-2015.html
 tags: [news]
 ---

 This is just a test post from the previous year.

-{% include links.html %}